TES Franchise

 Coach Success Story: Steve Rosenkrantz

 Steve RosenkrantzBecoming a The Entrepreneur’s Source Franchise Coach can lead to years of success as an entrepreneur, as is the case with Steve Rosenkrantz.
-Steve talked with us a little about his story and how he has successfully grown his coaching business through training, hard work and networking.

 Q: Describe your life and career prior to TES.

-I actually went through the entire TES discovery and education process as a Client, and I ended up loving what my coach did so much that one day I just looked at him and said “I want to do what you’re doing.”
-He was very supportive and said it was one of the three franchise options he would show me.
-I then went through the process with an open mind and looked carefully at the three options.
-It wasn’t hard to realize I was still gravitating towards being a coach.
-From there, I never looked back and became a coach in 2001.
+I actually went through the entire TES discovery and education process as a client.
+I ended up loving what my coach did so much that one day I just looked at him and said, “I want to do what you’re doing.”

 Q: That’s quite the journey.
 Tell me a little more about your family business.
 When did you start working with that?

-Steve: I started working right after I finished college in ‘81 and worked there full-time until 2001.
-So, that’s about 20 years.
+Steve: I started working right after I finished college in ’81 and worked there full-time until 2001.
+So that’s about 20 years.

 Q: Why specifically were you looking for a change?

-Steve: The retail landscape was already starting to change in the late ‘90s, and our company recognized that.
-The big box stores were coming in and so was the internet.
-While we were profitable and owned all our businesses (and their properties too), we had choices to make.
-We realized that what we built wasn’t really the future.
-We got past that crossroads by deciding to sell most of our businesses to others.
+Steve: The retail landscape was already starting to change in the late ’90s, and our company recognized that.
+Big box stores were coming in, and so was the internet.

 Q: You mentioned you considered corporate America very briefly.
 What about that turned you off?

-Steve: I think in the corporate world, you need to be able to run your life and your day according to the company.
+Steve: In the corporate world, you need to be able to run your life and your day according to the company.
 I’ve always enjoyed the freedom that comes with business ownership.
-I’m someone who makes effective use of my time, and I’m very goal and task-driven.
-One day, it just dawned on me that I could reinvent myself.
-It was uncomfortable to realize that my day-to-day would be very different, but I was excited.

 I started exploring franchise-related businesses because I thought that while I had a lot to offer, I do have weaknesses as well.
-I analyzed those strengths and weaknesses and thought that maybe franchises would give me the structure and tools to help where I needed it, but still give me the freedom to utilize my skills to their full potential.
-I have a unique perspective on things because I have been on both sides of the fence.
+I analyzed those strengths and weaknesses and thought franchises might give me the structure and tools to support me, while still allowing freedom.

 Q: How did you become aware of TES?

-Steve: It started with a basic internet search.
-I was considering franchising and found a link to a TES coach and followed up with an email.
-I learned there was no cost, no obligation and the only requirements were to be curious and have an open mind.
+I learned there was no cost, no obligation, and the only requirements were to be curious and have an open mind.
 I realized I would be a great fit for that process.

 Q: What made you ultimately choose to work with TES?

-Q: Take me through your experience as a coach — what have you liked and disliked?
+Q: Take me through your experience as a coach—what have you liked and disliked?

-Q: What are some of your characteristics that have helped your success with TES?
+Q: What characteristics have helped your success?

 Q: What’s next for you?